 The amount of greenhouse gases emitted per glass of rice milk produced, coupled with the amount of water required and the danger of pesticide runoff into nearby water bodies, which can be fatal to human and animal life, does raise the question of its environmentally friendly nature.

-Soy Milk & Oat milk
+Soy Milk & Oat Milk: Contributors Of Deforestation And Greenhouse Effect

-Soy milk is one of the most widely consumed plant-based milks, alongside almond milk.
+Soy milk is one of the most widely consumed plant based milks, alongside almond milk.
 While it may not consume as much water as almond milk and rice milk, it does take up a lot of land in the wrong places.
 Soy milk is derived from the legume variety of soya bean.
 The majority of the world’s soybeans are grown in South American countries, such as Brazil and Argentina.
 Vast lands of the Amazon rainforest in Brazil are deforested for the purpose of cultivating soybeans.
 The same goes for forests in Argentina.

 Along with being the cause behind major deforestation in some countries, the greenhouse gas emitted per glass of soy milk is also greater than almond milk.